Jaedotmoe/docker-elixir-build/README.md

 CMD ["/opt/app/bin/myapp", "foreground"]
 ```

 This uses [`distillery`](https://github.com/bitwalker/distillery) to build a the stand-alone release in one stage, and then copies the release artefacts from the first stage to a second stage, starting afresh from the minimal Alpine base image.
+Adds additional package `openssl` to `libcrypto.so` is available at runtime, YMMV.

 NB the `APP_VERSION` environment var is used in the `mix.exs` above to set the version, e.g.: